UPDATED: Bagnell wins a close one - Yukon News

 Liberal Larry Bagnell has been declared the Yukon’s member of Parliament for a sixth term following a tight race.

-Bagnell and Conservative candidate Jonas Smith jockeyed for the lead all election night Oct.
+Bagnell and Conservative candidate Jonas Smith jockeyed for the lead throughout election night Oct.
 21. The winner was not declared until nearly 11 p.m.

 “It’s a fantastic victory and it’s a victory that we can keep on helping those people in need,” Bagnell said during his winning speech to a throng of supporters at Antoinette’s Restaurant in Whitehorse.
 “That’s what it’s all about.”